Question: What is the difference between a resort park and a regular state park?

 Question: Are pets permitted at Kentucky State Parks?

-Pet owners may bring pets into their lodge rooms that have been designated for pets.
-Pet owners will pay a $25 fee plus applicable tax for each lodge room reservationand $50 for each cottage reservation.
-A limited number of rooms and cottages will be available for pets at each park that has cottages.
+Kentucky State Parks are now pet friendly.
+Pet owners will pay a $30 fee plus applicable tax for each lodge room reservationand $50 for each cottage reservation.
+Guests that bring a pet into an accommodation without prior notification and paying the fee will be charged a fee of $50 plus applicable tax per stay and a $100 extra cleaning fee.
 No more than two pets are allowed per room/cottage.
 Pets may be brought into state park campgrounds as long as they are on a leash.
 Pets are not allowed on any park trails that share land with State Nature Preserves or are in protected archaeological areas.
 This includes Wickliffe Mounds SHS and all but one trail at Natural Bridge SRP and John James Audubon SP.
 Also, a few trails at Cumberland Falls, Carter Caves, Pine Mountain, and Blue Licks Battlefield State Parks are part of nature preserves.
 These trails will be posted as such.
 Click here to view our Pet Friendly policy.

 Question: Do you have discounts for senior citizens?